fusioncharts/dev_centre_docs/getting-started/php/your-first-chart-using-php.md

 * To specify the data format as JSON, we have set the `dataFormat` parameter to json.
 You can also provide the data in [XML format]({% site.baseurl %}/chart-guide/getting-started/using-xml-as-data-format '@@open-newtab').
 * The JSON data is embedded as the value of the `dataSource` parameter.

-That's it!
-When you run this HTML page now, you should see a chart representing your data.

-See the complete list of [all possible attributes]({% site.baseurl %}/chart-attributes/?chart=column2d '@@open-newtab') (the keys in the `dataSource` object) for a column 2D chart.

 The full code for the above sample is given below:

 ```html